nekwebdev/firmware-presets/ardupilot/Speedybee F405 WING/posttune.md

-NAVL1_PERIOD: This defaults to 25, which is a very conservative value designed to cope with badly tuned airframes.
-It controls how sharply the aircraft will turn in automatic modes (such as AUTO, RTL and LOITER).
-Most aircraft should use a significantly lower value.
-Once you have completed a successful autotune of roll and pitch values you should drop NAVL1_PERIOD to 18 if you have not tuned it yet.
+## NAVL1_PERIOD

 To tune beyond that level you should fly a rectangular mission in AUTO mode and adjust NAVL1_PERIOD down by 1 at a time until the aircraft turns at a rate you are happy with, and does not “wag its tail” in flight.
-You can additionally adjust the NAVL1_DAMPING and WP_RADIUS for further tuning.
+You can additionally adjust the `NAVL1_DAMPING` and `WP_RADIUS` for further tuning.

 Without an airspeed sensor, both the pitch trim and the TRIM_THROTTLE parameter would need to be changed appropriately for the desired mid-stick cruise speed.